We’ve pulled together a list of 4 non-traditional Thanksgiving workouts to get your heart rate up with those you love the most.

-Make a point to take a walk before or after dinner.
+Going for a stroll before or after dinner is one of the easiest ways to squeeze in a Thanksgiving workout.
 If you’re traveling, you can use this time to explore somewhere new.
 Whether it’s a small town or a big city, there are plenty of new adventures waiting.
 If you’re staying local, why not let another family member decide where you go?
 Perhaps you’ll see something new!

 Turkey trots are one of our all-time favorite family traditions.
 My husband and I have done them almost every year since we got together.
 It’s always so much fun, plus it has the added bonus of making you extra hungry (hello, leftovers).
 No matter if you’re a first-timer or a veteran, it’s a great experience for all.